-Where does Gewurztraminer originate from?
+Where does Gewurztraminer come from?
 What types of wine can it produce?
-What should you expect during tasting?
+What should you expect during a tasting?
 Which dishes should it be paired with?

 Origins and cultivation of Gewurztraminer

-Etymologically, the word "Gewurztraminer" is split into two parts: Gewürz meaning "spice" and Traminer, referring to the town of Tramin located in South Tyrol (or Alto Adige), in the northeast of Italy.
-Because yes, despite its Germanic-sounding name, it is indeed from this Italian province (where German is spoken) that the grape variety is believed to originate!
+Etymologically, the word "Gewurztraminer" is divided into two parts: Gewürz meaning "spice" and Traminer, referring to the town of Tramin located in South Tyrol (or Alto Adige), in the northeast of Italy.
+Indeed, despite its Germanic-sounding name, it is actually from this Italian province (where German is spoken) that the grape variety is believed to have originated!

 Thus, while Gewurzt' already had a significant presence in Alsace at the beginning of the 16th century, it was only from 1870 onwards that it began to develop there in a significant way.
 Today, it represents 2,500 hectares, or 16% of the vineyard, and is the second most widespread variety in the region after Riesling.

-Outside of Alsace, Gewurztraminer is very scarcely present in the rest of the French vineyard.
-There are only about a hundred hectares in the Languedoc and just a handful in the Loire.
+Outside Alsace, Gewurztraminer is very scarcely present in the rest of the French vineyard.
+There are only about a hundred hectares in the Languedoc as well as a handful in the Loire.

-Finally, on a global scale, it represents 14,000 hectares and is notably present in Germany (about 800 hectares), Italy, Austria, Switzerland, as well as New Zealand and California.
+Finally, on a global scale, it represents 14,000 hectares and is notably present in Germany (around 800 hectares), Italy, Austria, Switzerland, as well as New Zealand and California.

 The types of Gewurztraminer wine

-Because of its great aromatic richness, Gewurzt' is often identified as a sweet wine.
-Nevertheless, let it be said, the majority of wines from this grape variety are dry white wines, meaning they contain at most 4g/L of residual sugar (which is only 3g in a bottle).
+Because of its great aromatic richness , Gewurzt' is often identified as a sweet wine.
+Nevertheless, let it be said, the majority of wines from this grape variety are dry white wines, that is to say, containing at most 4g/L of residual sugars (which is only 3g in a bottle).

-However, this grape variety is extraordinary in that it also allows the production of off-dry wines (4 to 12g/L of residual sugar), medium-sweet (between 12 and 45g/L) as well as sweet (more than 45g/L).
+However, this grape variety is remarkable in that it also allows the production of wines off-dry (4 to 12g/L of residual sugars), sweet (between 12 and 45g/L) as well as dessert wines (more than 45g/L).

-In Alsace, the terms Vendanges Tardives (VT) and Sélection de Grains Nobles (SGN) both refer to medium-sweet and sweet wines:
+In Alsace, the terms Late Harvest (VT) and Selection of Noble Berries (SGN) both refer to sweet and dessert wines:

-- For Vendanges Tardives, the grapes are harvested overripe so that they are full of sugar (at least 257g/L at harvest... and therefore before fermentation, of course).
+- For Late Harvest wines, the grapes are harvested overripe so that they are full of sugars (at least 257g/L at the time of harvest... and therefore before fermentation, of course).

-- For Sélection de Grains Nobles, this is also the case but the berries must here be botrytized (noble rot) and have an even higher sugar concentration (at least 306g/L at harvest!).
-As a reminder, botrytis is a microscopic fungus that cracks the skin of the grapes, leading to evaporation of water and concentration of sugars and acids in the berries.
+- For the Selection of Noble Berries, this is also the case, but here the berries must be affected by botrytis (noble rot) and have an even higher sugar concentration (at least 306g/L at harvest!).
+As a reminder, botrytis is a microscopic fungus that cracks the skin of the grapes, leading to evaporation of water and a concentration of sugars and acids in the berries.

-So, as you will have understood, Gewurzt' is capable of offering very different white wines in terms of sweetness, and consequently in terms of aromatics.
+So, as you will have understood, Gewurzt' is capable of offering very different white wines in terms of sweetness, and consequently in terms of aroma.

 The aromas of Gewurztraminer

-Thus, its common markers are notes of exotic fruits (lychee, mango, pineapple), stone fruit aromas (peach, apricot) but also a floral touch (rose, geranium).
-Finally, Gewurzt' regularly features spicy flavors (cinnamon, gingerbread, clove, etc.).
+Thus, the common markers of this variety are notes of exotic fruits (lychee, mango, pineapple), stone fruit aromas (peach, apricot) but also a floral touch (rose, geranium).
+Finally, Gewurztraminer often features spicy flavors (cinnamon, gingerbread, clove, etc.).

-For a medium-sweet or sweet Gewurztraminer, other fragrances may appear such as honey, candied fruits, mirabelle plum, or even date.
-In the case of a Sélection de Grains Nobles, mushroom (botrytis) and undergrowth aromas can even be detected!
+For a sweet or luscious Gewurztraminer, other fragrances may appear such as honey, candied fruits, mirabelle plum, or even date.
+In the case of a Selection of Noble Berries, aromas of mushroom (botrytis) and undergrowth may even be detected!

-Finally, unlike Riesling, Gewurztraminer's acidity is much more limited.
-As a result, its mouthfeel is often voluptuous and ample, which is also due to the high alcohol potential of the grape variety.
+Finally, unlike Riesling, the acidity of Gewurztraminer is much more limited.
+As a result, its texture on the palate is often voluptuous and ample, which is also due to the high alcohol potential of the grape variety.

 Which dishes to pair with Gewurztraminer ?